oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ```
 :::

-If the parent-child relationship between sales organizations is maintained in a separate entity set, a node can have multiple parents with different weights.
-Furthermore, if a [non-standard definition of start node](#RecursiveHierarchy) is used, certain nodes can be unreachable from any start node, these are called orphans.
+If the parent-child relationship between sales organizations is maintained in a separate entity set, a node can have multiple parents, with additional information on each parent-child relationship.
+Furthermore, certain nodes can be unreachable from any root node, these are called orphans.

 ::: example
-⚠ Example 119: Assume additional `SalesOrganizations` [Atlantis](#atlantis), Mars and Phobos and that only Sales is a start node:
+⚠ Example <a name="weight" href="#weight">118</a>: Assume the relation from a node to its parent nodes contains a weight:
 ```xml
 <EntityType Name="SalesOrganizationRelation">
   <Key>